EslamAsfour/Mancala/README.md

 # Mancala
-Implementation of the mancala game using Python and PyQt for the GUI
+Implementation of the mancala game using Python and PyQt for the GUI.